Collinsville

 Collinsville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluation showed that dwelling structures in Collinsville comprised 95.0% houses and 4.9% other dwellings.
-In comparison, Non-Metro Qld had 86.1% houses and 13.8% other dwellings.
-Home ownership in Collinsville was 46.8%, with mortgaged dwellings at 25.2% and rented ones at 28.0%.
-The median monthly mortgage repayment was $1,300, aligning with Non-Metro Qld's average.
-The median weekly rent figure was $215, compared to Non-Metro Qld's $200.
-Nationally, Collinsville's median mortgage repayments were significantly lower at $1,300 compared to the Australian average of $1,863.
-Similarly, rents in Collinsville were substantially below the national figure of $375 at $215.
+The latest Census evaluated dwelling structures in Collinsville as 95.0% houses and 4.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Collinsville stood at 46.8%, with mortgaged dwellings at 25.2% and rented dwellings at 28.0%.
+The median monthly mortgage repayment was $1,300, below Non-Metro Qld's average of $1,655.
+The median weekly rent in Collinsville was $215, compared to Non-Metro Qld's $345 and the national average of $375.
+Nationally, mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing